Charcoal-SE/userscripts/fire/README.md

 4. That window redirects to this chat with an access token in the url hash.
 5. Fire sees the hash, saves your token, then closes the new window.
 6. You go back to the old window, it detects a token, and shows you a "success" message.

+# Common Failures

+1. When you first install FIRE, you probably have to reload the chat room before you see the clickable 🔥 FIRE decorations
+2. Forgetting to authorize FIRE.
+See the previous section.
+3. If you are a moderator on a site, it will refuse to flag on your behalf as a security precaution.
+4. If you are not a registered user on a site, flagging will fail because of that.

 # Version History